tjmcmanus/NetbeansLibertyPlugin/README.md

-# NetBeans plugin for Liberty
+# NetBeans Plugin for Liberty